-Bangkok MRT (Metropolitan Rapid Transit) is one more addition to the public transport system of the bustling Asian metropolis.
+MRT Bangkok (Metropolitan Rapid Transit) is part of the public transport system of the bustling Asian metropolis.
 Conveniently connected with other mass transit systems, MRT is a convenient way to travel around Bangkok as this metro system helps to escape busy traffic in Thailand’s capital.
 MRT links central Bangkok with important areas of the city making it very useful for exploring Bangkok.

 Bangkok MRT Metro

-Recently MRT Yellow Line was opened but despite being managed by the same company and called MRT, it is actually a monorail SkyTrain system.
-Even if the first station of MRT Yellow Line is connected to the station of MRT Blue Line, this new SkyTrain line is not considered to be a part of the same MRT system and therefore requires to use a separate ticket.
+Recently MRT Yellow Line and MRT Pink Line were opened but despite being managed by the same company and called MRT, they are actually monorail SkyTrain systems.
+Even if the first station of MRT Yellow Line is connected to the station of MRT Blue Line and the first station of MRT Pink Line is connected to the station of MRT Purple Line, these new SkyTrain lines are not considered to be a part of the same MRT system and therefore require to use separate tickets.

 If you are planning to use public transportation in Bangkok, there's a high chance that you will find yourself on MRT Blue Line train at some point as this line passes by various important attractions of the city.
 However, MRT Purple Line will hardly be of any use for an ordinary traveler.